Gomorra La Serie

 The easy comparison is The Sopranos meets The Wire.
 The former is about Mafia in New Jersey and the latter is about crime in Baltimore.
-Following people on both sides of the law, like The Wire, would be interesting; having a study of criminology would be unique though it’s probably asking for too much.
+Following people on both sides of the law, like The Wire, would be interesting.
+An in-depth study of criminology would be unique although it’s probably asking for too much.
 I suspect that Gomorra will be more like The Sopranos and focus on the problems of being connected to the Camorra.

 Compared to the little that I’ve seen of the movie, Gomorra La Serie seems like a more stylish and less brutal adaptation of the book.
 Because it’s a show, I assume that it would be subject to more restrictions than a movie.
 I could be wrong, though.